Sony FE 85mm f/1.8 Review – Best Value for Money Sony Portrait Lens

 The lens appears to have a very slight pincushion distortion, which doesn’t affect the image much.

-Chromatic aberration is nicely handled especially at the center of the frame, while at the edge it’s noticeable but easily fixable in post, taking about 0.8 pixels at f/1.8, 1.5 pixels at f/4 and almost 2 pixels from f/8 to f/22 (I don’t see why you should use this lens stopped down).
+Chromatic aberration is nicely handled specially at the center of the frame, while at the edge it’s noticeable but easily fixable in post, taking about 0.8 pixels at f/1.8, 1.5 pixels at f/4, and almost 2 pixels from f/8 to f/22 (I don’t see why you should use this lens stopped down).

 Let’s use the following shot (taken at f/1.8) as a reference, where the subject is in the lower portion of the frame: